andrewtarzia/CGExplore/README.md

 `CGExplore` is a library but contains an example library usage in the `first_paper_example` directory.
 I recommend installing the library with the following instructions and then using the example directory in a separate repository or code base of your own.

+**To reproduce data in DOI: [10.1039/D3SC03991A](https://doi.org/10.1039/D3SC03991A)**: Download the source code from `first_paper_example - presubmission` release from [Releases](https://github.com/andrewtarzia/CGExplore/releases) instead of the repo in step 1.
+I do not guarantee that running the example code on the current version will work.
+However, with each pull request a test is run as a GitHub Action connected to this [repository](https://github.com/andrewtarzia/cg_model_test).
+This ensures that the results obtained for a subset of the original data set do not change with changes to this library.
+Additionally, the naming convention has changed and force field xml files should provide the appropriate information for mapping angles to models.

 The code can be installed following these steps:

 1. clone `CGExplore` from [here](https://github.com/andrewtarzia/CGExplore)